hano/colors/README.md

 scroll down to see different pastel colors for inspiration.

-click/tap to get the colorcode.
+tap hold for a second to animate the background color